fingels/reindeer_v2/Prototype 2/README.md

 cmake --build .
 ```

+To build with a specific configuration, run `cmake --build . --config <ConfigName>` instead.
+Meaningful options right now are Debug or Release.

 ## Usage

 The executable is a dummy code while the CMake is configured properly.
 Execute it while in `build` folder: